lezojeda/personal-budget/README.md

 # Personal Budget Express App

 This is a project created as part of the [Codecademy Back-end Engineer career path](https://join.codecademy.com/learn/paths/back-end-engineer-career-path/).

-It is built using Express and TypeScript mainly.
+## Overview
+An API that allows clients to create and manage a personal budget.
+Using [Envelope Budgeting principles](https://www.thebalancemoney.com/what-is-envelope-budgeting-1293682), it allow users to manage budget envelopes and track the balance of each envelope.

+Built with:
+- Express using Typescript.
+- Passport for authentication
+- PostgreSQL for the database with the [node-pg](https://node-postgres.com/) package as driver.
+- `jest` and `supertest` for testing

 ## Getting Started